 Don't miss the hip beat-box sounds of the Wholiday Singers as they wander the park.
 Grinchmas activities in the past have included cookie and ornament decorating and the Who-ville Post Office, where you could share three good deeds on a postcard and mail it to the Grinch.

-In 2018, Grinchmas runs December 1, 2, 8, 9 and 14 – 30.
+In 2019, Grinchmas runs beginning November 28 until December 29.
 Grinchmas is included in the price of park admission.
-Tickets begin at $105.00-116.00 online and are higher at the gate.
 Various multi-day and season pass options are available.
-Universal Studios Hollywood is also included on the 3, 5, and 7 day Go Los Angeles Card.
+Universal Studios Hollywood is also included on the 3-, 5-, and 7- day Go Los Angeles Card.

 Other Holiday Events